JanaLasser/twitter_sampled_stream_v2/README.md

 Connection to the sampled stream endpoing from the Twitter API is handled in the script `get_sampled_stream.py`.
 The script is run as a systemd service to ensure it starts again if it terminates for some reason or the server reboots.
 Make sure to set this up on **both servers** in the redundant setup.
 See [this guide](https://medium.com/codex/setup-a-python-script-as-a-service-through-systemctl-systemd-f0cc55a42267) on how to set up a systemd service.

-The systemd unit file for this service should look something like this:
+The systemd unit file (I called it `get_sampled_stream.service`) in `etc/systemd/sysem` for this service should look something like this:

 ```
     [Unit]